jsoref/thorium/api/docs/src/architecture/scaler.md

 | Time Limited | Can claim new jobs for up to 60 (or a lower time specified limit) seconds before terminating |
 | Job Limited | Can claim a single job |

-This limit is in place to ensure workers spawned under fairshare churn often to allow for resources to be shared across users with minimal thrashing.
+This limit is in place to ensure workers spawned under fair share churn often to allow for resources to be shared across users with minimal thrashing.

 # Scaler FAQ's